Installation ↑ Back to top

 Placeholder image displayed in configuration summaries.
 When a Component Option is chosen, the placeholder image of the Component is replaced by the image of the chosen product or variation.
 Summary sections are displayed:

-- In the Composite Products Configuration Summary widget.
+• In the Composite Products Configuration Summary block, which can be added via the Site Editor.

 Component Options